-Two years since the launch of the Saudi-led campaign, peace in the troubled country seems as far off as ever.
-President Hadi and his prime minister, Ahmed Obaid bin Daghir, now govern from the port city of Aden, which they declared the temporary capital.
-The bulk of Yemen’s northern highlands, and the capital city of Sanaa, remain under the control of the Houthis and their allies.
-Amid ongoing fighting, conditions in the country continue to deteriorate.
+More than four years since the launch of the Saudi-led campaign, peace in the troubled country seems as far off as ever.
+The internationally recognised government’s cabinet, now led by the prime minister, Ma’in Abdulmalek, governs from the port city of Aden (which the internationally recognised government has declared the temporary capital).
+Most of Yemen’s northern highlands, and the capital city, Sanaa, remain under the control of the Houthis and their allies, even after the spectacular collapse of the Houthi-Saleh alliance in December 2017, which left Saleh dead and prompted many of his key allies to join the battle against the Houthis.
+Amid ongoing fighting, conditions in Yemen continue to deteriorate.
 The country’s infrastructure and industrial capacity are in ruins, and the humanitarian crisis is edging toward famine.
-Even areas now under the control of the Hadi government are riven with instability.
+Even areas now under the control of the internationally recognised government are riven with instability.

 While the concept of Yemen as a distinct territory predates Islam, it has rarely been under the rule of a single government.
 For much of the past century, the country was split into the northern Yemen Arab Republic (YAR) and the southern People’s Democratic Republic of Yemen (PDRY).
 These were unified in 1990.
 The line separating north and south reflected the country’s division under British and Ottoman rule.
 But the cultural differences between the two regions are real – and accentuated by their divergent histories.
 Culture and politics in the north are coloured by over 1,000 years of Zaidi theocratic rule – a branch of Shi’ism found almost exclusively in Yemen.
 By contrast, the south was transformed by a century of British influence, beginning in the mid-19th century.
 Great Britain ran the strategic port of Aden directly as a colony and established itself in the port’s hinterlands and other areas of the south through financial and military aid.
 It struck deals with the heads of the various sultanates, sheikhdoms and emirates that constituted the Federation of South Arabia and the neighbouring Protectorate of South Arabia The differences between north and south only deepened after the withdrawal of the British in 1967 and the subsequent decades of rule under the PDRY, which was the only Marxist state in the Arab world.